ChrisKotsis/zorro-docs-mirror/zorro-docs-output/docs/027_Command_Line_Options.md

 ### \-w offset

 Shift the Zorro window by the given number of pixels to the right.

-### \-quiet

-Don't open a message box when Zorro encounters a fatal [error](errors.md); print the error in the message window instead.
-Don't wait 3 seconds after a command line run before closing the Zorro window.

 The command line can be evaluated with the [report](012_Performance_Report.md) function, so arbitrary user-defined command line options can be added.
 Use the [ExitCode](175_ExitCode.md) variable for returning with a script-defined exit code or error level.